arrigonialberto86/funtime/deep_ensembles.md

 <img src="deep_ensembles/first.png" alt="Image not found" width="600" />

 The blue vertical line represents the point on the x-axis (0) where we have increased the dispersion of the generated data.
-We will try to understand if a model like the one presented in the paper can adequately represent the change in dispersion and vary the output sigma accordingly (on the training set).
+We will try to understand if a model like the one presented in the paper can adequately capture the change in dispersion and modulate the output sigma accordingly (on the training set).

-At this point we need to generate the loss function and the custom layer:
+And this is the code that generates the loss function and the custom layer:
 ```python
 import tensorflow as tf
 from keras import backend as K